 Tips to Help Tame a Picky Eater

+Transform the tempo.
 Some babies want to eat fast, others slow.
 Could you be frustrating your little one with the wrong feeding tempo?
 There's only one way to find out: Try slowing down the next feeding, or picking up the pace.

+Minimize distractions.
 Make food the focus of mealtime.
 Turn off the TV, remove toys and books, and help your little one focus on one thing: Eating.

-It's tempting to let a picky eater take as long as she wants to eat.
+Keep meal length reasonable.
+It's tempting to let a picky eater take as long as they want to eat.
 Although you shouldn't rush mealtime, don't let it go on much longer than 20-30 minutes.

+Let baby touch their food.
 You probably wouldn't eat a food you've never seen before without first looking it over.
 Your baby is the same, so let your little one touch a new food before you offer it.